iTchTheRightSpot/session-authentication/README.md

 ### Description
 This project implements session authentication for a web application using Spring Security and MySQL as the session storage.
 Users can sign up and log in using their email and password, and access different parts of the application based on their role.
-The project also includes a custom entity object that maps to the Spring Session schema for easier integration.
+This project also includes using Spring Security Session schema for building the right schema for storing sessions and attributes.

 ### Features
 * Session authentication: Users can log in and out of the application, and their sessions are stored in a MySQL